meaningfy-ws/lam4doc/README.md

 - Upgrades PIP to the latest version and installs the local requirements

 **test**
-- Runs pytest which in turns executes the unit and BDD tests
+- Runs pytest which in turns executes the unit and BDD tests which are ran using headless Chrome.
+You need to successfully run the **install** target beforehand, as it installs the necessary prerequisites (the chrome browser and the driver which corresponds to that specific chrome browser version)

+**test-with-ui**
+- Runs pytest which in turns executes the unit and BDD tests which are ran using the fully UI enabled Chrome.
+You need to successfully run the **install** target beforehand, as it installs the necessary prerequisites (the chrome browser and the driver which corresponds to that specific chrome browser version).
+A "Chrome is being controlled by automated test software" message will be displayed on the top.
+Please wait for the tests to finish and do not interact with the browser window(s) driven by the BDD tests.

 **build-services**
 - Uses docker-compose to build all the services defined in the docker/docker-compose.yml file.